(214) 390-7947 (Overseas Callers)

 What documents do I need to submit with my application?

-If you are applying for the medical volunteering project in Kenya, you will need to provide us with your medical certificate or id.
-If you wish to teach English, you will need a solid grasp of the language and native speakers are preferred.
+If you are applying for the medical volunteering project in Kenya, you will need to provide us with your medical certificate or ID.
+If you wish to teach English, you will need a solid grasp of the language, and native speakers are preferred.
 Otherwise, the only other requirements to join are being 18 years of age and passionate about making a difference in the world.

 Do I need a visa to volunteer and travel in Kenya?